Freiburg deals demoralizing defeat to Dortmund in Bundesliga - WHIZ News

 New signing Kevin-Prince Boateng went off injured before halftime — a disappointing return for the 34-year-old Berlin native whose last appearance at the Olympiastadion was when he won the German Cup with Eintracht Frankfurt in 2018.

-The home side emerged with far more intent for the second half but still looked relatively harmless until VAR picked up on a foul from United States defender John Brooks on Hertha’s Dodi Lukebakio in the penalty area.
+The home side emerged with far more intent for the second half but still looked relatively harmless until VAR picked up on a foul from United States defender John Brooks on Hertha’s Dodi Lukebakio.

 Wolfsburg coach Marc van Bommel reacted with two changes with 20 minutes to go and again his substitutions made a big impact as the team pushed forward.
 Wolfsburg was thrown out of the German Cup on Monday after van Bommel used too many substitutions.

 Hertha is the only team yet to claim a point.
-The next game is at defending champion Bayern Munich.
+The next game is at defending champion Bayern.

+Also, Eintracht Frankfurt drew with Augsburg 0-0, promoted Greuther Fürth drew with Arminia Bielefeld 1-1, and Bochum earned its first win in the top flight after an 11-year absence with a 2-0 victory at home over Mainz.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports